Mwansatbe/Mwansatbe/README.md

 ### Hi there 👋

-I am Mwansa Chilekwa an IT student at ZCAS University, Zambia.
-My undergrad is in computer science/information technology.
+I am Mwansa Chilekwa, a graduate in computer science/information technology .
 I am very passionate about software development and I am currently taking on The OdinProject's web development curriculum to up my skills in web devlopment.